sudashnaA/SavourAI2/readme.md

 <p>The AI model used was the OpenAI GPT-4o mini</p>

 <p>This initial version was made in around 1 week.
-Stil; several features are WIP and will be added in the future</p>
+Still several features are WIP and will be added in the future</p>

 <h2>Key Features</h2>
 <ul>